ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gann_ReadTheDocs.rst

 the weights of all layers of each solution (i.e. network) in the population as a matrix.

-If the population has 6 solutions (i.e. networks), this function returns a list with 6 matrices, one for each network holding its weights for all layers.
+For example, if the population has 6 solutions (i.e. networks), this function returns a list with 6 matrices, one for each network holding its weights for all layers.

+Accepts the following parameters:

 -  ``population_networks``: A list holding references to the output (last) layers of the neural networks used in the population.